What is the procedure to buy resale flat in Bangalore?

 7. Registration of Sale Deed

-The sale deed is an instrument in writing which transfers the ownership of the property.
+The sale deed is an instrument in writing that transfers the ownership of the property.
 Registration of the property is the final step in the process as registration implies that the buyer (in whose name property is registered) is the lawful owner of the property with all rights, obligations, and duties towards the same.
 The objective of registration is to prevent fraud and dispute at the same time maintaining public records for the same.
 The immovable property can be registered at sub-registrar’s office within whose jurisdiction the property falls.

 The stamp duty is levied on the value of buying price or guidance value, whichever is higher.
 Below is the total government charge for resale flat